neelsmith/cite-write/docs/index.md

 - using the `CitableCorpus` module: citable text passages, documents and corpora
 - using the `Orthography` module to work with explicitly defined [orthographic systems](./ortho.html)
 - using the `CitableParserBuilder` module: abstractions for analyzing citable texts
-- using the `CitableCorpusAnalysis` module: analyzing and profiling text corpora
+- using the `CitableCorpusAnalysis` module to analyze and profile text corpora